 Mobile Cardiac Monitor - A mobile cardiac monitor is worn for up to 30 days to record your heart rhythm.
 The results are automatically sent to your physician.
 Your physician uses this information to evaluate your symptoms and determine what is causing the arrhythmia.

-Cardiac MRI – A cardiac MRI uses radiofrequencies, magnets, and a computer to created images of your heart.
+Cardiac MRI – A cardiac MRI uses radiofrequencies, magnets, and a computer to create images of your heart.
 The images are quite detailed, which makes it possible for your doctor to evaluate your heart valves, arteries, and heart muscle.
 It can check for coronary artery disease, congenital heart defects, tumors, valve disease and other abnormalities.
 Cardiac MRIs are sometimes done before heart and vascular surgery.

 Angiography – Angiography is a test that looks at your coronary arteries and heart.
 During an angiography, a tiny tube is inserted into an artery into your heart.
 Dye is injected into your veins that helps highlight areas of the heart, then x-ray images are taken.
 This can help detect coronary artery disease.